What is Capital Expenditure?

 Explanation:

-- The depreciation is charged or apportioned or expensed out over the life of a fixed asset.
-Depreciation may be calculated per the straight-line meth, reducing value method, or other scientific methods suggested by the accounting standards.
+- The company charges, apportions, or expenses out the depreciation over the life of a fixed asset.
+The calculation of depreciation is performed per the straight-line method, reducing value method, or other scientific methods suggested by the accounting standards.

 - The gross block is the amount of capital expenditure made and capitalized during the year & it represents the outlay or cost of assets.

-- The netblock represents the written down value of the fixed after deducting the appropriate accumulated depreciation to date.
-The amount of netblock is reported on the face of the balance sheet.
-The above schedule is shown as scheduled for the fixed assets in the notes to accounts.
+- The netblock represents the written-down value of the fixed after deducting the appropriate accumulated depreciation to date.
+The balance sheet reports the amount of netblock.
+The notes to accounts show the schedule for the fixed assets.

 Template #2